Ingibjorg/TelemetryTracker/README.md

 ### Quit
 Press ' two times

+## Telemetry Analyzer
+The Telemetry Analyzer was used to roughly analyze the events in the game in order to note down when a mouse click happened and map it to a certain choice in the game.
+The analyzer only gives a rough estimate even though sometimes it's spot on.
+Therefore, a visual comparison with a screen recording of the vide game is necessary.
+After the visual comparison, make sure there's an event in the mouse event csv file that backs up your time stamp.

+### Run
+1. `python telemetryanalyzer.py`
+2. Input mouse events csv file, e.g. ./data/7/25022017-144851/00_dump_mouse.csv
+3. Input the start time of the game session

 ## Telemetry Miner
 The Telemetry Miner mines the data obtained by the Telemetry Tracker and creates an array including all mouse events that happen 5 seconds before a decisions in the game is made.
 The miner requires a decision file with timestamps of each decisions.
 The mined data is logged into a txt file.